njmyers/javascript-monorepo/docs/mobile/README.md

 ### Using as Parent

 Same as component and window sizing examples.
-Inject your ID's and debounce to process your data if need be but this is the window we are talking about here.
+Inject your ID's and/or debounce to process your data if need be.